booste-corporation/booste_cli/README.md

 ```C
 booste logout
 ```
-Booste logout logs the current active user out of the system.
+Logs the current active user out of the system.
 There may only be one logged-in account per device.

 ### Codebox Activation